awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicediscovery-httpnamespace.md

 The `HttpNamespace` resource is an AWS Cloud Map resource type that contains information about an HTTP namespace\.
 Service instances that you register using an HTTP namespace can be discovered using a `DiscoverInstances` request but can't be discovered using DNS\.

-For the current limit on the number of namespaces that you can create using the same AWS account, see [AWS Cloud Map Limits](https://docs.aws.amazon.com/cloud-map/latest/dg/cloud-map-limits.html) in the *AWS Cloud Map Developer Guide*\.
+For the current quota on the number of namespaces that you can create using the same AWS account, see [AWS Cloud Map quotas](https://docs.aws.amazon.com/cloud-map/latest/dg/cloud-map-limits.html) in the *AWS Cloud Map Developer Guide*\.

 ## Syntax<a name="aws-resource-servicediscovery-httpnamespace-syntax"></a>